 Election of Officers

 Section 1.
-The Officers and Directors shall be chosen annually by ballot at the first regular summer meeting, or by electronic means if no summer meeting is held.
+The Officers and Directors shall be chosen biennially by ballot at the first regular summer meeting or by electronic means if no summer meeting is held.
 The person or persons, as the case may be, receiving a majority of the votes rightfully cast, shall be declared elected.
 No member of the Association shall be eligible to hold office unless he is in good standing on the day of nomination, and has been a member of the Association for a period of six (6) months.
-In addition, all nominee's for Officer positions must have previously held a position as an Officer or a Director for at least one year.
+In addition, all nominees for Officer positions must have previously held a position as an Officer or a Director for at least one year.
 There is no additional requirement for a member to be a Director.

 The Election Committee shall be responsible for obtaining candidates for Officers and Directors.
 They should seek to obtain at least 2 candidates for each position if possible.
-The Election Committee shall report to the Board of Directors the list of proposed candidates at the meeting immediately proceeding the annual elections.
+The Election Committee shall report to the Board of Directors the list of proposed candidates at the meeting immediately preceding the annual elections.
 The ballots shall be produced based on these nominations.
 There will also be a request for any nominations from the floor at the time of the election, any of which will be written in to the ballots prior to the election.